How to address a postcard? A Step by Step Guide

 - Recommend them some historical places or popular restaurants to visit.

 - Share how your trip has shaped your views of the indigenous people.

 - Share a funny interaction you’ve had.

-- Tell him why he should make the visit to this place.
+- Tell him why they should make the visit to this place.

 - Shed light on the story behind your postcard photo.

-- Indulge him with a famous saying of the destination.
+- Indulge them with a famous saying of the destination.

 Is a Return Address on a Postcard Necessary?